-- E. Is the Immanuel Approach effective for attachment trauma? - F. Is the Immanuel Approach effective for type A (absence wound) trauma? - G. Does the Immanuel Approach work with narcissists?
+- E. Is the Immanuel Approach effective for attachment trauma? - F. Is the Immanuel Approach effective for type A (absence wound) trauma? - G. Does the Immanuel Approach work with narcissists? - H. Does the Immanuel Approach work for couple's issues?
+See "What about IA for couples?"

-- H. Does the Immanuel Approach work for couple's issues?
-See "What about IA for couples?" in the "Working with spouse and/or family and/or friends" section. - I. Can a person facilitate the Immanuel Approach for themselves/do the Immanuel Approach on their own?
-See the answer to this question in the "Miscellaneous general questions" section, below. - J. Are there any situations in which the Immanuel Approach does not work?
+in the "Working with spouse and/or family and/or friends" section.

+- I. Can a person facilitate the Immanuel Approach for themselves/do the Immanuel Approach on their own?
+See the "Miscellaneous General Questions" section, below. - J. Are there any situations in which the Immanuel Approach does not work?